Introduction to Childhood Apraxia of Speech (CAS)

 Dr. Strand is an emeritus professor in the Mayo College of Medicine and former Head of the Division of Speech Pathology, Department of Neurology at the Mayo Clinic, in Rochester, Minnesota.
 She is internationally recognized for her expertise in childhood apraxia of speech.
 Dr. Strand's research focused on developmental, acquired and progressive apraxia of speech, and issues related to intelligibility and comprehensibility in degenerative dysarthria.
 She has a long history of clinical experience, including the public schools, private practice, and hospital and clinic settings.
 Dr. Strand developed The Dynamic Temporal and Tactile Cueing (DTTC) approach for CAS treatment, which was found to be one of two motor-based treatment approaches with sufficient evidence for clinical use (Murray, et. al., 2014).
 Dr. Strand's publications include many articles and book chapters related to motor speech disorders.
 She is the co-author of the books: Management of Speech and Swallowing in Degenerative Disease; Clinical Management of Motor Speech Disorders in Children and Adults; and is co-editor of the book, Clinical Management of Motor Speech Disorders in Children.
 She is an ASHA fellow and has been awarded Honors of the Association of the American Speech-Language-Hearing Association.

-• Financial: Dr. Strand receives royalties from Pro-Ed and Thieme publishers for her books and from Brooks Publishing for the Dynamic Evaluation of Motor Speech Skills (DEMSS).
+Financial: Dr. Strand received royalties from Pro-Ed and Thieme publishers for her books.
 She was paid a stipend by the Once Upon a Time Foundation for this online course.

-• Non-financial: Dr. Strand is on the Advisory Board for Apraxia Kids.
+Non-financial: Dr. Strand is on the Advisory Board for the Childhood Apraxia of Speech Association of North America (CASANA).

 Course Outline